-- II.7.
-The content, structure, bibliography, and emprical methodology requirements of the degree thesis and the general aspect of the evaluation should be published on the website of the Faculty (Institute) at the same time as the topics of the degree thesis are uploaded to the website. - III.1.
+II.7.
+The content, structure, bibliography, and emprical methodology requirements of the degree

+III.1.
 In order to facilitate the selection of topics for students, the Departments prepare a degree thesis topic list that also contains the names of the supervisors.
 The theme list will be published in the Neptun system.
 Thesis topics are announced in accordance with training goals and practical needs.
 In addition to the announced topics, other topics can be selected with the approval of the head of the department.
-Thesis topics should be related to the subjects of major disciplines taught in the programs. - III.2.
-The final deadlines for publishing the topic list is 15th March and 15th October. - III.3.
-Work on the selected topic is assisted by a supervisor appointed by the head of the department who ensures that faculty requirements stated in II.7. have been met. - III.4.
+Thesis topics should be related to the subjects of major disciplines taught in the programs.

+III.2.
+The final deadlines for publishing the topic list is 15th March and 15th October.

+III.3.
+Work on the selected topic is assisted by a supervisor appointed by the head of the department who ensures that faculty requirements stated in II.7. have been met.

+III.4.
 A student who is writing a thesis can use the library and its services at the University and at the Faculty.
-The student can use the Faculty's IT facilities on a special assignment. - III.5.
+The student can use the Faculty's IT facilities on a special assignment.

+III.5.
 The faculty does not provide special help to write the thesis, or in preparing figures and tables.
-The cost is borne by the student. - III.6.
-In special cases, based on a separate request, the Institute may support the preparation of the degree thesis from its available budget. - IV.1.
-Any topic listed on the Neptune system at the time based upon the academic program they are enrolled in as shown below: - not later than the beginning of the 5th semester in the seven-semester Bachelor degree program, - not later than the beginning of the 6th semester in the eight-semester Bachelor degree program, - -not later than the beginning of the 2nd semester in the Master's degree program, - -not later than the end of the 7th week of the semester in the postgraduate specialist training course.
+The cost is borne by the student.

+III.6.
+In special cases, based on a separate request, the Institute may support the preparation of the degree thesis from its available budget.

+IV.1.
+Any topic listed on the Neptune system at the time based upon the academic program they are enrolled in as shown below:

+- not later than the beginning of the 5th semester in the seven-semester Bachelor degree program,

+- not later than the beginning of the 6th semester in the eight-semester Bachelor degree program,

+-not later than the beginning of the 2nd semester in the Master's degree program,

+-not later than the end of the 7th week of the semester in the postgraduate specialist training course.
 If the student chooses a topic of an external examiner (not announced by the department), he/she must submit a request to use this topic (form can be found in the Neptun system).
 If approved, a copy of the thesis topic form should be printed out of the Neptun system.
 After having it signed by the supervisor, it must be submitted to the appropriate department / institute.

-- IV.
-2. Modifying or changing the already selected thesis topic is possible in the Neptun system but must be completed prior to the following dates: - -before the end of the 6th semester in Bachelor degree program - -before the end of the 2nd semester in Master's degree program - -not later than the end of the 1st semester in the postgraduate specialist training course.
+IV.
+2. Modifying or changing the already selected thesis topic is possible in the Neptun system but must be completed prior to the following dates:

+-before the end of the 6th semester in Bachelor degree program

+-before the end of the 2nd semester in Master's degree program

+-not later than the end of the 1st semester in the postgraduate specialist training course.